 7. SOER FOR EACH SCHEDULING HOUR

-«Customer Name»’s for SOER in each Scheduling Hour shall be equal to the sum of the following components, rounded to a whole number:
+«Customer Name»’s SOER in each Scheduling Hour shall be equal to the sum of the following components, rounded to a whole number:

-(1) the sum of «Customer Name»’s final Simulated Output Energy Schedules established per section 3.3.7 of this exhibit for each of the Simulator Projects multiplied by «Customer Name»’s Slice Percentage;
+(1) the sum of «Customer Name»’s final Simulated Output Energy Schedules established in accordance with section 3.3.7 of this exhibit for each of the Simulator Projects multiplied by «Customer Name»’s Slice Percentage;

 (2) «Customer Name»’s total BOS amount, established pursuant to section 4.4 of this exhibit;

-(3) «Customer Name»’s reduction penalty amount established per section 5.1.4 of Exhibit M, multiplied by -1; and
+(3) «Customer Name»’s reduction penalty amount established in accordance with section 5.1.4 of Exhibit M, multiplied by -1; and

-(4) «Customer Name»’s H/k correction return established per section 3.6.2 of this exhibit.
+(4) «Customer Name»’s H/k correction return established in accordance with section 3.6.2 of this exhibit.

 Any revision to «Customer Name»’s SOER shall conform to the requirements of section 3 of Exhibit F and the scheduling deadline in section 4 of Exhibit F.